Hellmann–Feynman theorem: Molecular forces

 Insertion of this in to the Hellmann–Feynman theorem returns the $x$-component of the force on the given nucleus in terms of the electronic density $\rho(\mathbf{r})$ and the atomic coordinates and nuclear charges:

+A comprehensive survey of similar applications of the Hellmann-Feynman theorem in quantum chemistry is given in B. M. Deb (ed.)
+The Force Concept in Chemistry, Van Nostrand Rheinhold, 1981.